zaikunzhang/vim-commentary/README.markdown

 ## License

-Copyright (c) Tim Pope.
 Distributed under the same terms as Vim itself.
 See `:help license`.